 Project TeamGaby Schwartz, Julia Grinkrug, Abraham Rotal, Gilad Ulman

-From the architect.
+Text description provided by the architects.
 C.P.C, a company engaged in the production and assembly of electronic circuits, has new headquarters situated on the outskirts of the town Yokneam, located at the bottom of Mount Carmel.